ErinaceusLinnaeus/BenjisHardwiredLogic/README.md

 ##### Fairings automatically separate at the set height (above sealevel).

 ##### This will save a lot of space in the StagingList because the whole launcher can be put into 3 stages (or 2, if the 1st stage Engine is immidiatly at 100%, for example if you're using a solidMotor).
-##### But you can also organize decouplers and enginges the way you usually do.
-The upside is that you can always stage, decouple and separate fairings ahead of countdown.
+##### But maybe you should just leave your StagingList the way it always was.
+Else you mess up all the dV and burntime readouts (KER and MJ).
+The other upside is, you can always stage, decouple and separate fairings ahead of countdown (in case of engine failures).
 This mod does not prevent that.

 ------------------------------------------------------------------------
 ## Example (of your standard launcher):